nasirmovlamov/admin-yigim-strapi/DATA_PERSISTENCE_GUIDE.md

 - Check API endpoint is accessible
 - Verify CORS settings allow your frontend

+## Preserving New Data

+### How to Keep New Data Safe

+1. **Database Persistence**:
+   - **Local Development**: SQLite database (`.tmp/data.db`) persists between restarts unless deleted
+   - **Deployment**: Managed PostgreSQL database persists independently of deployments
+   - **Never commit database files**: They're in `.gitignore` and should stay local

+2. **Translation Data**:
+   - New translations added through admin panel are **automatically preserved**
+   - Seed script only creates missing entries, never overwrites existing ones
+   - Manual changes are safe from being overwritten

+3. **Content Entries**:
+   - All content created through admin panel or API is stored in the database
+   - Database persists across deployments
+   - No data loss during code deployments

+4. **Media Files**:
+   - **Local**: Stored in `public/uploads/` (not committed to git)
+   - **Deployment**: Stored in cloud storage (persists across deployments)

+### Best Practices

+✅ **DO**:
+- Add new content through admin panel - it will persist
+- Use the database for all data storage
+- Keep `.tmp/` and `public/uploads/` in `.gitignore`
+- Let seed scripts only create missing entries

+❌ **DON'T**:
+- Commit database files (`.tmp/data.db`)
+- Commit uploaded media files
+- Delete `.tmp/` directory unless you want a fresh start
+- Modify seed scripts to delete data

 ## Summary

 ✅ **Your data is safe**: Strapi Cloud uses a managed database that persists independently
 ✅ **Automatic migrations**: Schema changes are handled automatically
-✅ **Seed scripts run safely**: Bootstrap function only adds/updates, never deletes
+✅ **Seed scripts are safe**: Bootstrap function only creates missing entries, never deletes or overwrites
+✅ **Manual changes preserved**: Any data added through admin panel is never overwritten
 ✅ **Media files persist**: Uploaded files are stored in cloud storage
 ✅ **Backups included**: Automatic daily backups are created

 **Key Takeaway**: On Strapi Cloud, your database and media files are separate from your application code and persist across all deployments.
-Only your code changes when you deploy.
+Only your code changes when you deploy. **New data added through the admin panel or API is automatically preserved and never deleted by seed scripts.**